ycpcs/cs101-spring2014/assign/assign06.md

 Game requirements
 -----------------

 There should be 6 rows of bricks, each a different color.
 Each brick is three characters wide.
 There is one row of space between each row of bricks.
-Each brick is separated by one column of space.
+Each brick is separated by four columns of space.

 The bricks in the bottom row are worth 10 points each.
 The bricks in the row immediately above the bottom row are worth 20 points each, and so forth, up to the bricks in the top row, which are worth 60 points.

 The ball always moves diagonally.
 It bounces when it hits the left, top, or right side of the screen.
 If the ball moves past the bottom row of the screen, the game is over.

-The paddle is 10 characters wide.
+The paddle is 16 characters wide.

 The animation delay per frame is set at 75 milliseconds, which works out to about 13 and 1/3 frames per second.
-The player may move the paddle every time the **update\_scene** function is called.
-The ball may move only *every other* time the **update\_scene** function is called.
-This means that the paddle can move faster than the ball.
+The paddle moves two spaces per call to **scene\_update**, while the ball moves only one space per call to **scene\_update**.

 When the ball strikes the paddle, it is deflected back up towards the top of the screen.